-The Nat property consists of 3 claims (75 cells) covering an area of 1389.22ha, located between Natowite and Nizik Lakes, 73 km northeast of the community of Smithers and 9km north-northeast of the former producing Granisle mine in west-central British Columbia.
+The Nat property consists of 4 claims (75 cells) covering an area of 1389.22ha, located between Natowite and Nizik Lakes, 73 km northeast of the community of Smithers and 9km north-northeast of the former producing Granisle mine in west-central British

+Columbia.
+One claim was subdivided to assist with filing of assessment credits.
 The claims are situated on map sheet NTS 93M/01, at latitude 55° 03'N longitude 126° 03'W, UTM Zone 9, 6104900E, 686000N.
 Logging roads extend from the ferry landing at Nose Bay roughly 30km through to the centre of the property.